SkyInkLearning/Azure_DevOps_yaml/README.md

 # Purpose:

 This is simply the yaml code that I recently used for one of my courses.
 Here I will go through each section and explain what they do.
+What is shown might not be the exact version of the code that I had at the end.

 ## Best explanation: